Zixuan-YU/datasciencecoursera/README.md

 # datasciencecoursera
 #### For Getting and Cleaning data final assignment
-Pleas refer to these file in the "main"
+Pleas refer to the getting and cleaning data folder and these two files inside that folder:
-The final tidy data is named "tidydata.txt"
+- 1 The final tidy data is named "tidydata.txt"
-The script named "runanalysis.r"
+- 2 The script named "runanalysis.r"